Other articles

 STEP 1 - Understanding the organization's context

-In this first step, the organization creates a macro overview of its activities and business relationships, the sustainability context in which it operates, and an understanding of its stakeholders.
-The aim of this preliminary step is to ensure that all the elements of the organization's context are listed, so that the following steps can be carried out as effectively as possible.
+The aim of this preliminary stage is to ensure that all the elements of the organization's context are listed, so that the following stages of CSRD reporting can be carried out as effectively as possible.

 1. The organization's activities